Further evidence of Quasiperiodic Eruptions in a tidal disruption event AT2019vcb by SRG/eROSITA: Acknowledgements

 \section{Acknowledgements}

 This work is based on observations with the eROSITA telescope onboard the SRG observatory.
 The SRG observatory was built by Roskosmos in the interests of the Russian Academy of Sciences represented by its Space Research Institute (IKI) in the framework of the Russian Federal Space Program, with the participation of the Deutsches Zentrum für Luft-und Raumfahrt (DLR).
 The SRG/eROSITA X-ray telescope was built by a consortium of German Institutes led by MPE, and supported by DLR.
 The SRG spacecraft was designed, built, launched and is operated by the Lavochkin Association and its subcontractors.
 The science data are downlinked via the Deep Space Network Antennae in Bear Lakes, Ussurijsk, and Baykonur, funded by Roskosmos.
 The eROSITA data used in this work were processed using the eSASS software system developed by the German eROSITA consortium and proprietary data reduction and analysis software developed by the Russian eROSITA Consortium.
+SDB acknowledges partial support by the subsidy FZSM–2023–0015 allocated to Kazan Federal University for assignments in scientific activities.

 The authors are grateful to D.R.Pasham and R. Arcodia for inspiring and useful discussions and comments on the manuscript.